 What is a healthy food cost percentage?

-The ideal food cost percentage varies by type of establishment:
+The ideal food cost percentage varies depending on your restaurant concept:

 - Fine dining: 28-35%